 A cooperative survival-horror for up to 5 players.
 Set in modern times, player(s) will have to survive various creatures from the deep of caverns as they explore abandoned towns, deep forests, mining shafts, and industrial parks.

-Report article Material Maskes for UED 3.0
+Report RSS Material Maskes for UED 3.0

 This tutorial will show you how to remove parts of your texture.
 Useful for fences, text screen overlays, UI, etc.